Polish Hearth Club: Successful revival

 A new committee brought in contemporary management skills to rejuvenate the venue.
 The bar and dining room are leased to restaurateur Jan Woroniecki.
 Portraits of prominent Poles and British people adorn the walls.
 Theatrical productions, concerts and exhibitions have resumed on the first floor of the building attracting a British audience boosted by the arrival of a new generation of EU Poles.

-Jagiellonian University in London

-The Jagiellonian University's London outpost is housed in the Club's building.